Writing-RL: Advancing Long-form Writing via Adaptive Curriculum Reinforcement Learning: Introduction

 To evaluate our framework, we conduct continuous reinforcement training on top of supervised fine-tuned writer models.
 The results indicate that our RL framework effectively boosts the long-form writing capability, advancing the SOTA performances of 7B-level writer models.
-Besides the improvement in long-form generation, we also observe an interesting generalization phenomenon: our RL-trained writer model \textit{(average input length < 1k)} shows a surprising improvement in long-text reasoning tasks \textit{(input length: 8k–2M)}, in contrast to the performance degradation of the SFT-trained model.
-The results may suggest a novel perspective on long-context training that training on \textit{long-output} tasks may also enhance their reasoning abilities on \textit{long inputs}, thereby offering training insights into the relationship between long-context understanding and generation.
+Besides the improvement in long-form generation, we also observe an inspiring generalization phenomenon: our RL-trained writer model \textit{(average input length < 1k)} shows a surprising improvement in long-text reasoning tasks \textit{(input length: 8k–2M)}, in contrast to the performance degradation of the SFT-trained model.
+The results suggest a novel perspective on long-context learning: models trained on \textit{long-output} tasks may also improve their reasoning abilities on \textit{long-input} tasks, offering new insights into the relationship between long-context understanding and generation.

 In summary, the contributions of our work are: \begin{itemize}[leftmargin=1.5em,itemsep=0pt,parsep=0.2em,topsep=0.1em,partopsep=0.0em] \item We propose \textbf{Writing-RL}: an \textit{Adaptive Curriculum Reinforcement Learning} framework for long-form writing, which integrates three key components: \textit{Margin-aware Data Selection}, \textit{Pairwise Comparison Reward}, and \textit{Dynamic Reference Scheduling}. \item Particularly, we propose \textbf{Dynamic Reference Scheduling}, which adaptively adjusts sample-level task difficulty based on the model’s evolving performance.
-This dynamic curriculum encourages the model to continually outperform progressively stronger references. \item Our RL-trained 7B-scale writer model achieves state-of-the-art performance, demonstrating the effectiveness of our framework.
-Furthermore, we observe inspiring \textbf{generalization} from \textit{long-output} generation to \textit{long-input} reasoning, revealing a novel benefit of long-form RL training for long-context understanding. \end{itemize}
+This dynamic curriculum encourages the model to continually outperform progressively stronger references. \item Our writer model achieves state-of-the-art performance at its scale, demonstrating the effectiveness of Writing-RL.
+Furthermore, we observe inspiring \textbf{Output-to-Input Generalization} from \textit{long-output} generation to \textit{long-input} reasoning, potentially offering a novel perspective to rethink long-context training.